A Selection Guide · Digital Transformation Practice

 Gladwin International

 Gladwin International's digital-transformation practice is a research-led, partner-operated executive search firm focused on Chief Digital Officer, Chief Transformation Officer, and Head of Enterprise Transformation hiring across Indian listed, regulated, and platform businesses.
-Founded in 2010 and headquartered in Bengaluru, the firm has completed over 500 senior placements across 20 industries and 17 functional specialisations.
+The hardest transformation talent has usually proved itself across geographies, and the practice — India-headquartered in Bengaluru since 2010 — reaches it: change leaders who have run global-parent programmes spanning multiple markets, transformation directors steering worldwide operating-model redesign from Indian hubs, and returning-NRI executives bringing international programme discipline to Indian enterprises.
+With over 500 senior placements across 20 industries and 17 functional specialisations, the firm sits on the Tier-1 transformation shortlist alongside the global retained majors.

 What sets the practice apart